ghodulik95/SignalFilters/README.txt

 FilterN is an abstract class that extends Filter.
 It initializes an NBuffer which will store the last N inputs.

-ComparableFilter is an abstract class that extends Filter.
+CompareFilter is an abstract class that extends Filter.
+ComparableFilter
-It's generic object must extend Comparable.
-ComparableFilter calls an abstract function compare() when processing the input.
+calls an abstract function compare() when processing the input.
 This function will decide whether the current input should become the output based on some condition in compare(), ie maximum or min.